Ravath/Storyder/README.md

 ## TODO

+ - check if can do -[1d6]
  - eat food/drink potion => use system check
+ - CORRECTION : implement a function to the conditions interface to prevent border effects when trying to read results without actually wanting to roll the dice.
+ - Use a pop-up with user interaction to perform tests.
  - GAME_OVER/VICTORY
- - use keyboard to play
- - CORRECTION : imprement a function to the conditions interface to prevent border effects when trying to read results without actually wanting to roll the dice.
  - CORRECTION : The ValueModule<list> do not update the value when changed because its a reference... use a ValueCollectionModule ?